How to Market an App in 2020

 Keeping in touch with the customers and providing them an effective service is essential to keep the ball rolling.
-A negative feedback here and there, especially in the initial launch phase can have be a huge set back to your app marketing efforts.
+Negative feedback here and there, especially in the initial launch phase can have been a huge set back to your app marketing efforts.
 Providing immediate customer service is necessary to stop negative publicity.

 20. Make Easy to Share Your App